 One of the benefits of additive manufacturing is that complex patterns or textures can be added to parts for superior performance.
 There are various benefits with adding texture to maritime spare parts:

 - Improve the perceived value of a part

 - Increase grip and functionality

 - Create unique or personalized objects

 - Tactile safety signaling

-We rely on revolutionary technology (photogrammetry and scanning), experience and tools to create a 3D model.
-We are able to bring down the cost per part using low cost printers, parallel production and other process improvements.
-Instead of printing one part per printer, we are able to print multiple parts at the same time - making it time and cost efficient.
+We rely on revolutionary technology, experience, and tools to create a 3D model.
+We can bring down the cost per part using low-cost printers, parallel production, and other process improvements.
+Instead of printing one part per printer, we can print multiple parts at the same time, making it time and cost efficient.